-Client before and after Fat Grafting at the Cheek and Temple areas
+Client before and after undergoing fat grafting to the cheek and temple areas

-Before and after images of client undergoing Facial Fat Grafting, alarplasty, rhinoplasty, blepharoplasty, and brow lift.
+Client before and after undergoing Facial Fat Grafting, alarplasty, rhinoplasty, blepharoplasty, and brow lift.

-One month after Fat Grafting to fill the temple, midface, and lower eyelid hollows.
+Client 1 month after undergoing Fat Grafting to the temple, midface, and lower eyelid hollows.

 Client before and after undergoing the Periorbital Fat Grafting

-1. Facelift methods: The surgeon removes excess skin and tissue while lifting and securing these structures into a new, more youthful position.
-For patients in the early stages of aging or those who wish to avoid scarring, minimally invasive or non-invasive facial lifting options may be applied.
+1. Lifting Procedures: The doctor removes excess skin and tissues, simultaneously lifting and securing them in a more youthful position.
+For early-stage aging or patients who wish to avoid visible scars, minimally invasive or non-invasive lifting techniques may be applied.

-2. Volume restoration and augmentation methods:The surgeon replenishes volume-deficient areas through filler injections, implant placement, or autologous fat grafting.
-Among these methods, autologous fat grafting is considered the superior solution as it uses the patient's own tissue, delivering natural and long-lasting results.
+2. Volume Restoration: This approach restores lost volume using fillers, implants, or autologous fat grafting.
+Among these, autologous fat grafting is considered the superior option, as it uses the patient’s own tissue, providing natural and long-lasting results.

-The face contains multiple fat pad that support and elevate the underlying structures, defining facial contours.
-Facial fat grafting restore volume to these fat pads by filling the voids left by diminished fat cells with healthier fat cells, thereby reversing signs of aging.
+The face contains multiple fat compartments that support underlying structures and define facial contours.
+Facial fat grafting restores volume by replenishing areas where fat has been depleted with healthy fat cells, effectively reversing visible signs of aging.

 Condition